@ibnlanre/portal

 const theme = uiState.theme;

-Batch related updates: When making multiple related changes, batch them to prevent intermediate re-renders:
+Batch related updates: When making multiple related changes, batch them to prevent intermediate re-renders.
+This is especially important in React, where each state change can trigger a re-render:

 // ✅ Single update for related changes